MartaReb/Portfolio/README.md

   - SQL
   - HTML & CSS
   - Scrum

+## Soft skills:
+  - Attention to detail
+  - Patience and perceptiveness
+  - Strong communication skills
+  - Willingness to continuously learn
+  - Ability to work effectively both independently and as part of a team
+  - Analytical approach to problem-solving

 ## Basic knowledge of tools:
   - [Chrome DevTools](https://developer.chrome.com/) - a set of web developer tools built directly into the Google Chrome browser.